Swartland Local Municipality elections: By-elections from October 2002 to August 2004

 The following by-elections were held to fill vacant ward seats in the period between the floor crossing periods in October 2002 and September 2004.

 March 2006 election

 The following table shows the results of the 2006 election.

 By-elections from March 2006 to May 2011

 The following by-elections were held to fill vacant ward seats in the period between period between the elections in March 2006 and May 2011.

 May 2011 election

 The following table shows the results of the 2011 election.

 By-elections from May 2011 to August 2016

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

 August 2016 election

 The following table shows the results of the 2016 election.

 The local council sends four representatives to the council of the West Coast District Municipality: three from the Democratic Alliance and one from the African National Congress.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period since November 2021.